fcorti/alfresco-audit-analysis-reporting/Pentaho/Pentaho v7 development environment setup.md

     sudo apt-get install oracle-java8-installer
     sudo apt-get install oracle-java8-set-default

-After the installation finishes, if you wish to see if it was successful, you can run the following command:
+After the installation finishes, you can run the following command to check if everything is working correctly:

     java -version